SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I quietly lament to myself.

-"Why can't I just tell you how I feel?"
+"Why can't I just tell you how I feel?

-"It sure seems like you like me, but how do I know for sure."
+"It sure seems like you like me, but how do I know for sure.

-*Maybe tomorrow I can try to kiss your cheek?*
+"Maybe tomorrow I can try to kiss your cheek?

-*Yea, I can do that.
-I hope.*
+"Yea, I can do that.
+I hope."

 As I lay there, an idea comes to me.